Postpartum and Breastfeeding

 Vitamins and minerals play an important role in balancing hormones.
 Vitamin D, Magnesium, Zinc, Omega-3 fatty acids, B vitamins, and Iron are particularly important.
 While diet is always important, continuing to take your prenatal vitamins throughout your postpartum journey can help support optimal nutrient levels and hormone balance.

 In addition, a sufficient intake of protein is essential for hormone synthesis.
-Protein impacts many different hormones, including that control appetite and food intake.
+Protein impacts many different hormones, including those that control appetite and food intake.

 Exercise Regularly